 Theses should be available in SAIC Digital Libraries within 4 weeks of submission.
 Please contact us at email@example.com if you do not see your thesis there after a month.

 Why isn’t my thesis/grad project in the library?

 It could be at any of the stages described above.
-Please check with your program to verify when they sent your thesis/grad project to the library.
+Please check with your program to verify when they approved your thesis/grad project in Canvas.
 That will help us determine where it might be in the process.
 Digitizing and cataloging your thesis is a high priority for Flaxman Library.
 We try to process theses immediately but when a great many are received at the same time, the work may take longer to complete.

 How can I get my own copy of my thesis bound?

 The bindery that we use, The HF Group, also works with individual customers.
 There are other affordable options such as lulu.com or FedEx/Kinkos.